Judge homers 3 times as Yanks go deep on Cortes' first 3 pitches and hit 9 HRs vs. Brewers

-Judge hit a solo homer, his ninth career grand slam, and and a two-run shot in his 40th multi-homer game and third with three homers.
+Judge hit a solo homer, his ninth career grand slam and a two-run shot in his 40th multihomer game and third with three homers.
+He finished with a career-high eight RBIs in New York's 20-9 victory.

 Goldschmidt, Bellinger and Judge homered starting the first on the unusually warm 78-degree afternoon.
 Major League Baseball said this was the first time a team homered on its first three pitches since tracking of pitch counts began in 1988.